wolfm2/oF_2018SP/13_Final/SunChang/README.txt

 -Sound file loading & playing;
 -Nonlinear movement  (Perlin)
 -Matrix functions (Translate & scaling)
--A new (to you) topic from openframeworks (book?) not covered in class:Sound FFTs -A presentation (Google slides)
+-A new to me topic from openframeworks not covered in class: Sound FFTs -A presentation (Google slides)
--0 Borrowed Code (I write and learnt and create all by myself.
-Truely 0 borrow)
+-0 Borrowed Code (I wrote and learnt and created all by myself.
+Truely 0 borrowed)